abdelhafidrjm/abdelhafidrjm/README.md

 # About me
 ### Skills
-- The ability to solve complicated mathematical problems.
-- The ability to solve complicated algorithmic problems.
+- The ability to solve mathematical and algorithmic problems.
 - Knowledge of the basics of web development (HTML, CSS).
 - Knowledge of Python basics.
 - Knowledge of using LaTex
+- Knowledge of using MatLab
-- Polyglot :
+- I speak :
-  1. French : B2 (TCF DAP)
+  1. French : Intermediate (TCF B2)
-  2. English : Intermediate
+  2. English : Fluent
   3. Arabic : Native

 ### Skills under devolopement
-- MatLab
 - PowerBI
 - Web Developement